vectordotdev/content-old/posts/loggingPython.md

 Though not generally taught in logging guides, the Python logging module makes it easy to log in a different file after an interval of time or after the log file reaches a certain size.

-This becomes useful if you automatically want to get rid of older logs, or if you're going to search through your logs by date, since you won’t have to search through a huge file to find a set of logs that are already grouped.
+This becomes useful if you automatically want to get rid of older logs, or if you're going to search through your logs by date since you won’t have to search through a huge file to find a set of logs that are already grouped.

 To create a `handler` that makes a new log file every day and automatically deletes logs more than five days old, you can use a `TimedRotatingFileHandler`.
 Here’s an example: